-- What is the Residential Parking Program?

-- Map of Residential Parking Permit Blocks
+- A description of the Residential Parking Program is - A map of permitted blocks as well as

-- Rationale for why particular blocks received residential parking restrictions
+- a rationale for why particular blocks received residential parking restrictions

-- Time limits of residential parking
+- time limits of residential parking

-- Eligibility

-- To be eligible for a Residential Permit, all vehicles must be registered and residents must provide proof of residence on a permit-restricted block.
+- Who is eligible for the RPP and how to prove eligibility

-- How to apply for a Residential Parking Permit?
+- How to apply for a Residential Parking Permit

 - Terms and Fees

-- How to petition for a new Residential Parking Permit Area?
+- How to petition for a new Residential Parking Permit Area

 - Restrictions and Exclusions

 - How to Pay Citations

 - Frequently Asked Questions

 In the longer term, after the informational parking website is developed, allow existing residents to renew and pay for their parking permits online.
-Within the comprehensive website, a link to a Residential Parking Permit Application form will be provided for download or completing online.
+Within the comprehensive website, a link to a Residential Parking Permit Application form should be provided for download or completing online.
 In all cases, and consistent with current practice, applicants will also need to provide copies of at least 2 of the following documents: